vruksheco/fox-llm/README.md

 ### 4. Course Generator (Alfred)

-Alfred is our automated course generation system that uses Aspasia LLM to create customized lesson plans and content.
+Alfred is our automated course generation system that uses Socrates LLM to create customized lesson plans and content.
 It integrates with Airtable for efficient data management.

 [Course Generator (Alfred)](https://github.com/ekatraone/course-on-prompt-v1)